 Before you begin drinking any alcohol, begin by drinking plenty of water.

 People have been adding water to whiskey for years and years.
-But try adding some water to your mixed drinks or other adult beverages to prevent hydration.
+But try adding some water to your mixed drinks or other adult beverages to prevent dehydration.

 Blended drinks, like piña coladas, can help maintain hydration.
 Depending upon the amount of ice and the ingredients, blended drinks can be fairly hydrating.
 Just avoid the pre-packaged cocktails and the extra sugary drinks.
 The large amounts of sugar will only expedite your dehydration.